luhn/pyramid-tasks/examples/basic/README.md

 ```

 Here we're taking the `id` we returned earlier and passing it into `request.get_task_result`.
-This returns a `celery.result.AsyncResult` object, just like `request.delay_task` did.
+This returns a `celery.result.AsyncResult` object, just like `request.defer_task` did.
 We take the `AsyncResult` and make sure the task has completed (`result.ready()`).
 If it has, we return the task's output (`result.result`).